Ko Lanta district: Transport

 The nearest airports are at Krabi, Trang, and Phuket.
 Krabi Airport, the most popular one for travel to Ko Lanta, is approximately 10 km from the provincial town and operates international flights to several foreign destinations.

 The nearest train station is in Trang Province just south of Krabi.
 From there, there are trains to and from Bangkok.

 There are regular, daily ferry boats operating between Ko Lanta and Krabi, Phuket, and Ko Phi Phi.
 A ferry run by Phetpaily departs daily from Klongdao Pier on Ko Lanta to Ko Ngai and Ko Mook.

 There are only two main roads on Ko Lanta, one in the northeast and another in the southwest, which runs parallel to the beach.
 On Ko Lanta Noi there is just one main road in the east and a smaller one that links to the ferry pier.
 On the mainland, Highway 4206 connects with Khlong Thom District, passing Khlong Yang and Koh Klang sub-districts to a public car ferry at Baan Hua Hin.
-To get from the mainland of Thailand to Ko Lanta Yai, two public car ferries must be taken.
+To get from the mainland of Thailand to Ko Lanta Yai, one public car ferry must be taken, then the bridge between Lanta Noi and Lanta Yai.
 A bridge connecting Ko Lanta to the mainland is currently under construction.